IRafique2/AI-Lesson-Planner/README.md

 Potential improvements include:

-* PDF export for lesson plans and materials
 * Editable text fields for users to refine LLM outputs
 * Support for multi-topic lesson sequences
 * A persistent project workspace or user accounts